 This lesson today is just a summary of my encounter with someone where I am.
-After the mass of that day, the young man came to me and said “father, what you said today about God is true.
+After the mass that day, the young man came to me and said “Father, what you said today about God is true.
 I am a living witness”.

 The young man continued; “I lost my parents at the age of twelve and almost lost hope in life.
 Then, I lived my life in the streets, and many times I thought of committing suicide.
 I never knew I could be like this today.
 I was treated like a nobody”.

 “But one day, during the feast of Christ the King, I knelt and cried to Jesus as the priest was raising the Blessed Sacrament.
 I was only shouting, ‘Jesus please do not forget me or I will die.
 Save me, Lord’.
 I shouted this repeatedly until the ceremony was over.
 It was while I was crying, I never knew that someone was watching me.
 The woman approached me and asked me why I was crying”.

 “I told her that I have no parents and no one to help me.
 She took me home and took care of me as a son.
 Today I am a dentist.
 When I look back to how I was and how I am today, I cannot but say that all you said today is true”.

 I was touched by his story.
 Such is life.
 That we think there is nothing we can do is not a fact there is nothing we can do.
 When we think all hope is lost it is not true that all hope is lost.
 That you have lost hope in yourselves is not proof that God has lost hope in you.

 There are times we ask questions like “How can this be done?
 Who will be there for me?
 How can one pay all these?
 How can I get married?
 Etc. Man is always filled with the question of “how can this happen?”.
 But man forgets that the “how-to” is always in the hands of God and not in his hands.
 There are things beyond His limit in which the omnipotent power can take care of.